mbitirini/savings-calculator-api/README.md

 The application does not round the calculated values.
 The API returns precise results for calculations, prioritizing accuracy.

+#### 5. Error handling for incorrect variable types or inputs

+`class-validator` is used extensively in the DTO in order to ensure that the inputs have the valid type and are in the allowed range.
+If you try to put wrong type, value out of range or omit to put a variable necessary for this certain service, then an Error is thrown.

 ## Notes

 I've observed a slight variance in results compared to the online calculator provided by the resources.
 Despite adhering closely to the provided formulas, discrepancies might arise from rounding or precision differences.
 I value precision and welcome feedback or guidance to align with expected results.
 Additionally, insights into rounding or precision conventions for this calculation would be appreciated.